Aplysia dactylomela

 Aplysia dactylomela, the spotted sea hare, is a species of large sea slug, a marine opisthobranch gastropod in the family Aplysiidae, the sea hares.

 Distribution and taxonomy

 As traditionally defined, this species of sea hare was cosmopolitan, being found in almost all tropical and warm temperate seas, including the Mediterranean Sea where first seen in 2002 and likely self-established due to increasing temperatures.

 Based on genetic evidence, the population from the Indo-Pacific region is now recognized as a separate species, A. argus.
 This restricts the true A. dactylomela to the Atlantic Ocean region, including the Caribbean and Mediterranean.
 The appearance of the two species is very similar, although A. argus is more variable in colour and pattern.

 Description

 The colour of the spotted sea hare is very variable, from pale gray to green, to dark brown.
 There are almost always large black rings on the mantle.

 The maximum recorded length is 410 mm.

+The shell is hatchet-shaped, solid, and pale straw in color, marked by distantly spaced concentric undulations.
+It is highly oblique and deeply convex, with a testaceous (shelly) interior.
+The apex is significantly elevated, strongly curved inward, and notably calloused.
+The upper margin is deeply excavated, broadly reflected, and acuminated (pointed) at its extremity.
+The outer lip is produced and rounded.
+The dorsal margin is rounded superiorly, then slopes towards the outer lip inferiorly, appearing arched and excavated.